adamedx/autographps/ROADMAP.md

 ## To-do items -- prioritized

-* Fix issues where commands like gls fail if no id is returned
-* Add -all / nopaging support for `gls` ?
-* Add -all / nopaging support for 'get-graphrelateditem'?
-* Fix error stream pollution in GetNativeSchemaFromGraph
 * Color for Create / Update operations?
 * With-GraphProperty command to support builder pattern: New-GraphObject | With-GraphProperty
 * validate graph connection with current graph
 * Add 'graph' search index: find by navigation property type (rather than name), i.e. types referring to this type
 * Commands to manage open extensions
 * Fix ambiguous new object problem
-* Add DefaultUriForType to Get-GraphType
 * Generate odata context uri's: http://docs.oasis-open.org/odata/odata/v4.01/odata-v4.01-part1-protocol.html#_Toc31358910
 * Make set-graphitem parameters more strict when MergeGraphItemWithPropertyTable is specified
 * Consider renaming MergeGraphItemWithPropertyTable in Set-GraphItem or making it only work when PropertyTable is specified